OliverStone01/Try-Hack-Me/pre-security/how-the-web-works/dns-in-detail.md

 - gTLD = Generic Top Level
 - ccTLD = Country Code Top Level

-Historically, gTLD was meant to tell the user the domain names's purpose; for example, `.com` would be for commercial, `.org` for organisations, `.edu` for education, and `.gov` for goverment.
+Historically, gTLD was meant to tell the user the domain name’s purpose; for example, `.com` would be for commercial, `.org` for organisations, `.edu` for education, and `.gov` for government.

-Becuase there is such a domand there are now over 2000 TLD's [you can check out here](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).
+Because there is such a demand, there are now over 2000 TLDs [you can check out here](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).

 #### Second-level Domain

-In `Tryhackme.com` the `Tryhackme` part is what is known as the second-level domain. the second level domain is limited to 63 characters + TLD.
-You can use a-z 0-9 and hyphens (cannot start or end with hyphens).
+In `Tryhackme.com` the `Tryhackme` part is what is known as the second-level domain. the second-level domain is limited to 63 characters + TLD.
+You can use a-z, 0-9, and hyphens (cannot start or end with hyphens).

 #### Subdomain

-A subdomain sits on the left-hand side of the Second-level domain using a period to seperate the two.
+A subdomain sits on the left-hand side of the second-level domain using a period to separate the two.
 For example, in `admin.tryhackme.com` the `admin` is a subdomain.
 A subdomain has the same restrictions in length as a second-level domain.
-You can also have as many subdomains as you wish, as long as the total length is less that 253 characters.
+You can also have as many subdomains as you wish, as long as the total length is less than 253 characters.

 -----